1990 Serbian general election: Democratic Party

 Mićunović stated that DS campaigned with limited infrastructure and was forced to use only direct methods of campaigning.
 DS campaigned on a technocratic, economically liberal-oriented, and pro-Western programme.
 In addition, they favoured a representative parliamentary democracy, as well as human and political freedoms and civic rights.
 Furthermore, they took a moderate approach towards Kosovo, opting to negotiate with Kosovo Albanians and wishing to preserve the Yugoslav federation.
-DS was, however, opposed to the confederal system that was promoted by Croatia and Slovenia.
 DS was a catch-all party and comprised ideologically diverse groupings, and unlike SPO, it did not use populist rhetoric.
 Political scientist Vukašin Pavlović and Metropolitan University Prague lecturer Marko Stojić positioned DS on the centre-right during the 1990 elections.
 DS received support from intellectuals during the election.

 Đinđić said in early November that DS would concentrate on issues such as reprivatisation of the economy, personal freedoms and rights of citizens, and the issue of Serbia within Yugoslavia.
 DS did not campaign on nationalist themes.
 Vojislav Koštunica, the vice-president of DS, described the elections as "vital" and said that "without free elections, nothing can change in Yugoslavia".
 At the end of the campaign, Vladeta Janković said that DS would enter the government led by SPO in the event of a SPO victory.